De Leon High School (Texas)

 De Leon High School is a public high school located in the city of De Leon, Texas (USA) and classified as a 2A school by the UIL.
-It is a part of the De Leon Independent School District located in northeastern Comanche County.
+It is a part of the De Leon Independent School District of Comanche County, Texas.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2024, De Leon High School was awarded a blue ribbon by the U.S Department of Education.

 Athletics

 The De Leon Bearcats compete in the following sports: